|Photo of Ian Seed by Jonathan Bean

 'Ian Seed has put together a beautiful story.
 In a few pages he sums

-smell the fresh coffee and feel the sand under your feet.
-It is paced fast enough to pull you along but detailed enough
+the fresh coffee and feel the sand under your feet.
+It is paced fast enough to pull you along but detailed enough to to add

 the straw which comes apart, a translation from the poems